bsplku/fingerprintFCdnn/README.md

 _* Please note that 'result_weight.mat' was not included here because it was too large to upload to gitHub._

 ## fpFCs_example/
-This directory contains example fpFCs obtained from the trained model of example results.
+This directory contains example fpFCs obtained from the trained model of example results. \
+Additionally, a function to transform 1d vectors of FC to 2d matrices is available.

 <br/><br/>